99003780/pythonMiniproject/README.md

 2 | `Pandas`     | To automate excel sheet | pip install pandas
 3 | `OS` | searching the File path | pip install os_sys

+## Challenges Faced and How Was It Overcome
+1. Implimenting the library
+2. Writing data in mastersheet
+3. Creating the database
+4. Reading the file path from multiple directory